Statement of Administrative Practices for the Special Import Measures Act

 Following the making of a preliminary determination and except where the investigation is suspended due to the acceptance of an undertaking, the legislation requires that the CBSA, within a further 90 days, make a final decision regarding the dumping or subsidizing.

-In most investigations, some verified information is available at the preliminary determination and the investigation for the final decision consists of meetings with additional firms not visited during the first 90-day period, verifying new information, re-visiting exporters for clarification of details and visiting importers, if necessary.
-The purpose of the final investigation is to obtain precise normal values or amounts of subsidy for use in the President's final determination or, alternatively, the termination of the investigation.
+The purpose of the final investigation is to calculate precise normal values or amounts of subsidy for use in the President's final determination or, alternatively, the termination of the investigation.
 Where sufficient data has been collected and verified as required, normal values and export prices or the amounts of subsidy are calculated on the basis of this data.
 Where sufficient information is not available, recourse is made to a Ministerial Specification as discussed in Part XIV.

 If during the final investigation it is determined that the information and evidence shows that there is no dumping or subsidizing or that the margin of dumping or the amount of subsidy is insignificant, the President terminates the investigation.
-Where the investigation is terminated, all parties involved are notified in writing.
+Where the investigation is terminated, all parties involved are notified in writing and notice is published in the Canada Gazette.
+The CBSA will issue reasons for its decision 15 days later.
 The termination causes all action under SIMA in respect of those goods to cease.

-At this stage of the investigation, however, the President cannot terminate the investigation on the grounds that the volume of dumped or subsidized goods is negligible.
-Once the preliminary determination is made, the Tribunal's final injury begins and the termination of an investigation because of negligible volumes of dumped or subsidized goods is no longer within the President's jurisdiction.
+At this stage of the investigation, however, the President cannot terminate the investigation on the grounds that the volume of goods is negligible.
+Once the preliminary determination is made, the Tribunal must determine whether the volume of dumped or subsidized goods is negligible, and if so, its injury inquiry with respect to those goods is terminated.

 Part X - The Final Determination

 If the available information establishes that the goods are dumped or subsidized and that the margin of dumping or the amount of subsidy is not insignificant, a final determination is made.
-In the final determination of dumping or subsidizing, the precise margin of dumping or amount of subsidy is specified for each exporter and all parties involved are notified of the decision in writing.
+A margin of dumping that is less than 2% of the export price and an amount of subsidy that is less than 1% of the export price are normally considered insignificant.
+In the final determination of dumping or subsidizing, the precise margin of dumping or amount of subsidy is specified for each exporter.
+All parties involved are notified of the decision in writing and notice is published in the Canada Gazette.
 The final results are provided to the Tribunal for consideration in its final inquiry into the matter of injury caused by the dumped or subsidized goods.
+The CBSA will issue reasons for its decision 15 days after the date of the final determination.

 The final determination of dumping or subsidizing, or the termination of the investigation as described above, represents the conclusion of the investigation by the CBSA under the Act.
-Under certain conditions, parties may appeal the decision of the President to make a final determination or to terminate an investigation to the Federal Court, or, in the case of goods from a NAFTA country, parties may request a Binational Panel review of the decision under the terms of NAFTA.
+Under certain conditions, parties may appeal the decision of the President to make a final determination or to terminate an investigation to the Federal Court, or, in the case of goods from a North American Free Trade Agreement (NAFTA) country, parties may request a Binational Panel review of the decision under the terms of NAFTA.

 Part XI - The Final Tribunal Decision